-100. Also notes the decision of the twenty-ninth Meeting of States Parties to the Convention to continue the consideration of the conditions of service of the members of the Commission within the open-ended working group established by the twenty-third Meeting of States Parties to the Convention, as well as the request of the twenty-ninth Meeting that the Secretariat prepare a comprehensive study that sets out possible options to address the working conditions of the Commission, including its funding, to be discussed by the thirtieth Meeting of States Parties, in 2020;
+104. Also notes the request of the thirty-first Meeting of States Parties to the Convention that the consideration of the conditions of service of the members of the Commission continue within the open-ended working group established by the twenty-third Meeting of States Parties to the Convention, including by considering means to create incentives for States to make contributions to the voluntary trust fund, for consideration by the thirty-second Meeting of States Parties in 2022, 60 and notes the comprehensive study prepared by the Secretariat on possible options to address the working conditions of the Commission, 61 to assist the Meeting of States Parties in its consideration of this matter;

-101. Emphasizes the importance of the voluntary trust fund established pursuant to resolution 55/7 in facilitating the participation of members of the Commission from developing States in the meetings of the Commission, and expresses its appreciation to States that have made contributions to this trust fund;
+105. Emphasizes the importance of the voluntary trust fund established pursuant to resolution 55/7 in facilitating the participation of members of the Commission from developing States in the meetings of the Commission, and expresses its appreciation to States that have made contributions to this trust fund;

-102. Reiterates its serious concern that the chronic underfunding of the trust fund referred to in paragraph 101 above may preclude the Commission from advancing its work as a result of the potential lack of a quorum at future sessions, and may prevent it from further implementing the decision of the twenty-sixth Meeting of States Parties that requested the Commission to meet for up to 26 weeks, and urges States, international financial institutions, donor agencies, intergovernmental organizations, non-governmental organizations and natural and juridical persons to make additional contributions to this fund;
+106. Reiterates its serious concern that the chronic underfunding of the trust fund referred to in paragraph 105 above may preclude the Commission from advancing its work as a result of the potential lack of a quorum at future sessions, and may prevent it from further implementing the decision of the twenty-sixth Meeting of States Parties that requested the Commission to meet for up to 26 weeks, and urges States, international financial institutions, donor agencies, intergovernmental organizations, non-governmental organizations and natural and juridical persons to make additional contributions to this fund;

-103. Authorizes the use, as appropriate, of the trust fund referred to in paragraph 101 above, and in accordance with the purpose of its terms of reference, to defray the cost of the participation of the Chair of the Commission, when nominated by a developing country, in the Meetings of States Parties to the Convention;
+107. Authorizes the use, as appropriate, of the trust fund referred to in paragraph 105 above, and in accordance with the purpose of its terms of reference, to defray the cost of the participation of the Chair of the Commission, when nominated by a developing country, in the Meetings of States Parties to the Convention;

-104. Notes the challenges faced by the Commission during the COVID-19 pandemic in continuing its work by means other than in-person sessions at United Nations Headquarters, raised in the addenda to the letter dated 13 April 2020 from the Chair of the Commission addressed to the President of the thirtieth Meeting of States Parties,52 including that not all members of the Commission have adequate conditions for full participation in remote work, including for secure online deliberations on submission material, especially in terms of access to secure equipment and to adequate broadband Internet connection, requests the Secretariat, in consultation with Member States, including through the relevant working group of the Meeting of States Parties, to assist the Commission to assess the feasibility and explore options, while taking into account security requirements, to enable members of the Commission to remotely participate in the work of the Commission and its subcommissions, with the consent of the submitting States concerned, and without affecting the current order of the list of submissions, and decides to consider the use of the voluntary trust funds to facilitate temporarily, as long as the COVID-19 pandemic prevents the Commission from meeting in New York, the virtual participation of members of the Commission from developing States and members of delegations from submitting developing States in the work of the Commission and its subcommissions, should options be identified to enable such virtual participation, provided that the relevant security requirements, including the rules on confidentiality contained in the Rules of Procedure of the Commission, can be met;
+108. Notes the challenges faced by the Commission during the COVID-19 pandemic in continuing its work by means other than in-person sessions at United Nations Headquarters, raised in the addenda to the letter dated 13 April 2020 from the Chair of the Commission addressed to the President of the thirtieth Meeting of States Parties, 62 including that not all members of the Commission have adequate conditions for full participation in remote work, including for secure online deliberations on submission material, especially in terms of access to secure equipment and to adequate broadband Internet connection, renews its request to the Secretariat, in consultation with Member States, including through the relevant working group of the Meeting of States Parties, to assist the Commission to assess the feasibility and explore options, while taking into account security requirements, to enable members of the Commission to remotely participate in the work of the Commission and its subcommissions, with the consent of the submitting States concerned, and without affecting the current order of the list of submissions, and decides to consider the use of the voluntary trust funds to facilitate temporarily, as long as the COVID-19 pandemic prevents the Commission from meeting in New York, the virtual participation of members of the Commission from developing States and members of delegations from submitting developing States in the work of the Commission and its subcommissions, should options be identified to enable such virtual participation, provided that the relevant security requirements, including the rules on confidentiality contained in the Rules of Procedure of the Commission, can be met;